priyanshu1621/priyanshu1621/README.md

 ### 📚 I'm a tech enthusiast

-### 🎲 Fun fact: If the code works, don't ask me how... just enjoy the magic!
+### 🎲 Fun fact: If it works, don't question the spell—just bask in the magic!:

 <br>